Mosman Park railway station

 Mosman Park railway station is a railway station on the Transperth network.
 It is located on the Fremantle line, 13.5 kilometres from Perth station serving the suburbs of Mosman Park and Cottesloe.

 History

 Although the Eastern Railway opened on 1 March 1881, regular passenger services to Mosman Park station (then called Cottesloe Beach station) only commenced on 1 March 1894.
 In 1896 a station-master was appointed.
 The name of the station was changed to Buckland Hill in 1931 and to Mosman Park in 1937 to reflect changes of name of the local government area from Cottesloe Beach Road District to Buckland Hill Road District to Mosman Park Road District.

 The station closed on 1 September 1979 along with the rest of the Fremantle line, re-opening on 29 July 1983 when services were restored.
 To the west of the station, a now lifted freight line ran from Cottesloe to the Leighton Marshalling Yard.

+From 2034, Mosman Park station's platforms are planned to be extended to the north to accommodate six-car trains.